haijin-development/node-sirens/README.md

 ```

 A Playground is a text editor where you can select, evaluate and inspect snippets of javascript code
-using the Sirens ObjectBrowser with the same access to the npm modules that your application has, although
+using the Sirens ObjectBrowser with the same access to the npm modules that your application has.
-currently it does not handle the evaluation of promises nor asynchronous code, only synchronous calls.

 Think of it as a javascript console in 3 dimensions.